AdobeDocs/experience-manager-cloud-service.en/help/security/cdn-and-waf-rules.md

 * If a rule is matched and blocked, the CDN responds with a `406` return code.

-* The configuration files should not contain secrets since they would be readable by anyone who has access to the git repository
+* The configuration files should not contain secrets since they would be readable by anyone who has access to the git repository.

 ## Rules Examples {#examples}